20TUIC013/e-yantra-id-eYHC-530/README.md

-//arduino pins to which NEO-6M GPS module is connected and variable that stores default GPS baud rate.//
+//arduino pins to which NEO-6M GPS module is connected and variable that stores default GPS baud rate.

 #include <TinyGPS++.h>